About Weanack Land

 With decades of experience in the science and development of handling and managing dredge spoils, Port Weanack offers an economic alternative for projects committed to environmental compliance and safety.

-Weanack has experience in moving a variety of bulk, containerized and other cargos including mineral sands, livestock, aggregates, scrap metal & recyclables, steel/pipe, and heavy lift/project cargo.
+Weanack Land has experience in moving a variety of bulk, containerized and other cargos including mineral sands, livestock, aggregates, scrap metal & recyclables, steel/pipe, and heavy lift/project cargo.
 Whether live loading or surging, grounded or ungrounded, shuttling by midstream or long-hauling, Weanack can bring the cargo across the dock for barges and small ships.
 Storage, laydown and stockpiling are available on site.